-Battle royale returns in 'Call of Duty: Modern Warfare'
+'Call of Duty: Modern Warfare' multiplayer beta kicks off in September

 There's also Special Ops mode, where players can form a squad and dive into cooperative missions together.
 This section of the game features unified progression across campaign, cooperative and multiplayer modes, meaning anything you unlock in one section will be available in the others.
 And, of course, the entire game will feature cross-platform play, meaning Xbox One owners will be able to play with PS4 or PC folks, or any combination therein.

 "I have a lot of passion for Modern Warfare being able to bring the Call of Duty community together for the first time and really start to break down the barriers between platforms," Infinity Ward production manager Paul Haile said.
-"I feel really strongly about getting people to play together, regardless of their platform, and I think MW is a good opportunity to maybe bring people back who have lapsed in the franchise.
+"I feel really strongly about getting people to play together, regardless of their platform, and I think Modern Warfare is a good opportunity to maybe bring people back who have lapsed in the franchise.
 Being able to take those barriers down at the same time is a huge boon to us.
 I think we'll see a lot of players really take advantage of it."

 Modern Warfare multiplayer feels different than more recent Call of Duty installments like Black Ops 4.
 Infinity Ward developers focused on building realistic locations that force players to think strategically, climbing up walls and vaulting over garbage bins to find the high ground, using more vertical space than previous games.